stevenpencle/D6-LOA/README_NEW.md

 - **blob** Provides access to the server's _Storage_ controller.
 This service does not maintain any state.
 - **data-marshaler** Provides a means to pass string data from one component to another.
 This service maintains a string payload state.
 - **data-navigation** Provides a means to sort, filter, and page through a data array.
 This service does not maintain any state.
+- **edms** Provides access to the server's _Edms_ controller.
+This service does not maintain any state.
 - **email** Provides access to the server's _Email_ controller.
 This service does not maintain any state.
 You will probably not use this service if you only need to send emails from the server application.
 In that case, just inject the IEmailService into the server controller or business service and use it directly.
 - **excel-export** Provides a means to export a JSON data array to a Microsoft Excel file.
 This service does not maintain any state.
 - **ngbMomentDatePickerAdapter** Extension service for the ng-bootstrap date picker component to use moment.js objects instead of the proprietary structure.
+- **pdf-document** Provides a method to create a PDF document from an HTML template.
+This is just one example usage of the jsPDF library.
 - **staff** Provides access to the server's _Staff_ controller.
 This service does not maintain any state.

 ##### environment

-The _environment_ service provides a means for the Angular router to compose URLs by specifying the application root path ('/' is the default).
+- **environment** Provides a means for the Angular router to compose URLs by specifying the application root path ('/' is the default).
 This service does not maintain any state.
+- **loading** Provides a trigger for displaying a loading animation after a specified duration is exceeded on an asynchronous HTTP request.
+- **toast** Provides a trigger for displaying toast messages.

 ##### http